klequis/solid-routing-template/README.md

 This template is intended to be used with the tutorial "Solid JS - Basic Routing". http://carlbecker.dev/...

-> This is a template for a tutorial on Solid Router and is customized to that purpose.
-It is not intended nor appropriate as a starting live for a real-life production project.
+> This is a template for a tutorial and is customized to that purpose.
+It is not intended nor appropriate as a starting point live for a real-life production project.

 ## Usage